shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 “Thank you!”
 Robin Hood took the potion.

-Don held it back.
+But Don held it back.
 “That’ll be 1700 gold.”

 “Oh, of course.”
 Robin Hood pulled a bag from his belt and tossed it on the counter.
 “That should be enough.”